Tongal: Early growth (2010–2013)

 The "pitch phase" of Tongal debuted on March 16, 2010, and marked the first "tournament style" project for the company.
 In September 2010, the company was named to the PepsiCo10 for being one of "the 10 most innovative start ups in social media."
 Among other projects, in August 2011 the Tongal video "Stuck on Duck Video Project" by David Brashear went viral, and for a time was the tenth most viewed video on Vimeo.

 In early 2012, the company launched its 100th project and shortly after, in February 2012 Tongal began a long-term partnership with LEGO.
 The following month Tongal began working with Pringles and P&G, and in April 2012 Tongal relocated to Marina del Rey in Santa Monica, California.
 In December 2012, Tongal raised funds from Insight Venture Partners.

 Tongal notably aired a Speed Stick commercial on February 3, 2013 during the Super Bowl.
 Titled "Unattended Laundry" and a part of Speed Stick's "Handle It Campaign," it was listed at No. 12 on a ranking of the top 2013 Super Bowl ads by The Kellogg School of Management.
 On May 4, 2013, Tongal opened a new headquarters in Santa Monica.
 In October 2013, a Tongal office was opened in the United Kingdom.
 A New York City office opened in January 2014.

-Recent developments (2014–2015)
+Growth (2014–2015)

 Tongal was listed 205th in the Inc 500 for 2014, which lists the fastest growing companies in the United States.
 It also won a Gold Medal at the 2014 Edison Awards for Collaboration and Knowledge Management.
 As of 2014, Tongal handled approximately 200 projects annually.
 From 2010 to 2015, Tongal's revenue had doubled five times.

 Tongal first held the Tongies, an awards ceremony for Tongal community members, in April 2014.
 As of 2015, Tongal has a global community of more than 70,000 writers, directors and filmmakers in 140+ countries.
 In 2015, it had seven films in the Sundance Film Festival, and 41 of its 70,000 workers earned salaries of over six figures.

+Recent (2020-present)

+In 2020, Tongal collaborated with The Lego Group to release Lego World Builder, an online platform where users can share Lego-related ideas, story lines, and worlds.